Abandoned & Little-Known Airfields:

 A 1978 aerial view of Turf Paradise, looking east, by Chris Kennedy.

-but it is not known if the airfield was still open by that point.
+The runway was still visible just to the right of the large racetrack, but it is not known if the airfield was still open by that point.

 The Turf Paradise Race Course is located southeast of the intersection of Bell Road & North 19th Avenue.